Indecent Obsession: History

-Indecent Obsession were formed early in 1987 in Brisbane by David Dixon on lead vocals and Mick Szumowski on keyboards.
+Indecent Obsession were formed in early 1987 in Brisbane by David Dixon on lead vocals and Mick Szumowski on keyboards.
 The band's name refers to Colleen McCullough's 1981 novel, An Indecent Obsession and the related 1984 feature film of the same name.
 Dixon and Szumowski had met through their voice teacher.
-In 1988 Daryl Sims joined on drums and Paul O'Donnell on guitar.
+In 1988, Daryl Sims joined on drums and Paul O'Donnell on guitar.
 O'Donnell was replaced by Andrew Coyne on guitar.
 For a year-and-a-half they performed in the local pub rock scene and recorded demos.
 Sims later recalled that they were "underaged, playing in pubs in Brisbane up to Cairns, all the mining towns in between".
 Initially they played cover versions of material by Duran Duran, INXS, Crowded House and George Michael.
 They signed with Ian "Molly" Meldrum's record label, Melodian.
 Meldrum had hosted Countdown (1974–1987), a TV pop music show; and had contacts in the music industry including with Mushroom Records, which distributed material by Melodian's artists.

 Indecent Obsession relocated to Melbourne, where they became known for their "mix of pop rock and dance-pop songs".
-In May 1989 the group issued their debut single, "Say Goodbye", which peaked at No. 6 on the ARIA Singles Chart, despite lack of support from commercial radio and remains as their highest position on Australian charts.
+In May 1989, the group issued their debut single, "Say Goodbye", which peaked at No. 6 on the ARIA Singles Chart, despite lack of support from commercial radio and remains as their highest position on Australian charts.
 The track had been co-written by Dixon and Szumowski with their producer, Mark S. Berry.
 Their second single, "Tell Me Something" (September), reached No. 17 nationally.
 It was co-written by Dixon and Szumowski, and produced by Ian MacKenzie (Pseudo Echo).
 The B-side, "Why Do People Fall in Love", was also co-written by Dixon and Szumowski, but was produced by Szumowski.